Classes

 • Paws for Handling – linking individual skills into short sequences.

-Groups will each have access to a group page.
+• Students will have access to a Facebook group.
 This will allow everyone to ask questions about course content, post videos of training to get (and give) feedback and to get (and give) help with challenges they face in between sessions.
 Whilst not mandatory, to get the most out of your experience, you are strongly encouraged to actively participate in the group.

 Cathy